 A short and sweet backpack over Music Pass and into upper Sand Creek can set you up for access to the numerous 13ers that surround this basin.
 In fact, there are 10 accessible summits that could all be climbed in as little as 3 - 4 days depending on your pace and endurance.

 Lidar measurements now indicate Milwaukee to have only 297 feet of prominence, thus removing it as a ranked summit.
 Nevertheless, you will likely want to go over Milwaukee in order to reach Pico Aislado.
 There are two difficulties in describing our route to Milwaukee Peak.
 The first has to do with the 1967 Crestone Peak quad which shows a trail that leads from near Upper Sand Creek Lake to a pass (Milwaukee Pass) just north of the Milwaukee summit and between it and a northern sub-summit.
 On that quad, that trail is in a drainage separated from the headwaters of Sand Creek by a prominent ridge.
 This trail does not seem to actually exist any longer.
-It appears that a trail route now follows more in the Sand Creek headwaters and comes out at the Milwaukee/marble saddle.
+It appears that a trail route now follows more in the Sand Creek headwaters and comes out at the Milwaukee/Marble saddle.
 In addition, when we did this climb, as mentioned before, there was so much snow, locating any trail was impossible anyhow.
-So you might want to supplement our description with the G&M description of Pico Asilado and a report by Ryan Schilling on SummitPost here:
+So you might want to supplement our description with the G&M description of Pico Aislado and a report by Ryan Schilling on SummitPost here:

 We have sequenced Milwaukee with Pico Aislado and also Marble Mountain.
 Leaving Marble for another day can easily be done if this 3-peak sequence is too much for one day or weather forces a discretionary retreat, which is what we SHOULD have done.
-As for our route, because we wanted to avoid snow and willows as much as possible, from a camp location at the end of the long meadow at 11,050 ft., we headed north, first cutting through forest, then hiking along the edge of the forest and took a wide-swinging arch path to the NW, gradually ascending on mostly tundra.
+As for our route, because we wanted to avoid snow and willows as much as possible, from a camp location at the end of the long meadow at 11,060 ft., we headed north, first cutting through forest, then hiking along the edge of the forest and took a wide-swinging arch path to the NW, gradually ascending on mostly tundra.
 At one point we had to cross some talus slopes with rocky rubble, after which, there was a steeper gain into the head of Sand Creek, followed by more tundra hiking (we assume) to the saddle between Marble Mountain and Milwaukee Peak.
 This route is shown on the Google Earth image by a red line.
 On the map we supply, we show both possibilities, though most everyone seems to use the trail to the Milwaukee-Marble saddle.

-Many if not most climbers, once they top Milwaukee will want to continue on over to Pico Asilado.
+Many if not most climbers, once they top Milwaukee will want to continue on over to Pico Aislado.
 From Milwaukee, you have a clear view of the route over, so as you rest and munch on your lunch, plot your ascent over.
-From this perspective, Pico Asilado is very impressive and a little intimidating.
-To descend Milwaukee, return as you came, but keep in mind that from the Marble-Milwaukee saddle, it's easily possible to hike all long the ridge over to Marble Mountain and then drop back down to the camp location at 11,050 feet.
+From this perspective, Pico Aislado is very impressive and a little intimidating.
+To descend Milwaukee, return as you came, but keep in mind that from the Marble-Milwaukee saddle, it's easily possible to hike all long the ridge over to Marble Mountain and then drop back down to the camp location at 11,060 feet.

 We climbed Marble Mtn. the same day we also did Milwaukee and Pico Asilado.
 Marble was the last summit of that day.
 The year was 1995, which was preceded by one of the snowiest winters on record.
 We were in this Sand Creek area right at the end of June.
-There was snow and drifts on the trail up to Music Pass and we camped at the upper end of the long meadow.
+There was snow and drifts on the trail up to Music Pass and we camped at the upper end of the long meadow at 11,060 ft.
 (See "Approach" information.)
 Beyond there, it was all snow in the trees up to either of the lakes.
 The upper trails to both lakes and to the Sand Creek/Cottonwood Creek Pass were completely obscured by the snow.
 Most of the upper Sand Creek basin was still covered in snow.
 Our route to Marble Mtn. was by following the long ridge that connects Milwaukee to Marble.
 Because we've included Pico Aislado as second summit in this sequence and you have to return from it back over Milwaukee, the one way mileage and elevation gain to Marble are measured from Aislado and the round-trip mileage and elevation gain assume completion of the full sequence - which can be a pretty long and difficult day.
 See the last paragraph below for an alternative.

 To make this traverse, start from the summit of Milwaukee Peak.
 You'll need to descend back off the peak to the north following the route suggested by Mike Garrett & Bob Martin and used by us, and return to the saddle where the old trail crosses from Sand Creek into the Cottonwood Creek drainage.
 From there, you'll need to continue north across a minor high point along the ridge, gaining not quite 200 feet and then drop down following the ridge NNE to the low point saddle between Milwaukee and Marble.
 Most all of this is on either tundra, rock rubble or a mix.
 The most difficult part is backtracking off of Milwaukee along the exposed ledge and the downclimbing which are rated at 3rd - 4th Class.
 Once past the Milwaukee difficulties and to the Milwaukee - Marble saddle, all difficulties are gone and the route is a simple Class 2.
 From the saddle, just continue walking along the ridge crest all the way around to Marble.
-It's about 1.5 miles from Milwaukee.
+It's about 1.6 miles from Milwaukee.
 All along the way, you'll enjoy great views looking down into the South Colony Creek area.
-If you're camped in the lower meadow at the coordinates we suggest, then it will be another 1.75 mile from the summit of Marble back to that camp.
+If you're camped in the lower meadow at the coordinates we suggest, then it will be another 1.95 mile from the summit of Marble back to that camp.
 It's all an easy ridge walk on mostly tundra with some rock thrown in for good measure.

-For a descent, just continue from the summit of Marble, following the same ridge crest SE until you reach Pt.
+For a descent from Marble just continue from the summit of Marble, following the same ridge crest SE until you reach Pt.
 12,620.
 From there, you can make a gradual descent south back down to the meadow.
 You may eventually connect with something of a couloir/avalanche chute lower down to finish the hike back to the valley bottom.

 Marble Mtn. could also be easily ascended from a camp in the meadow by reversing the descent route described above.
 This would be a mostly tundra hike with limited amounts of scree or rubble.
 Round-trip mileage from the camp would be just under 4 miles with 2,205 in elevation gain.
 Another alternative would be to hike Marble as a round trip from the upper Music Pass trailhead.
-With this option, you could park at the upper trailhead, walk up to Music Pass and from the pass, just simply follow the ridge in a general NW direction all the way to the summit.
+With this option, you could park at the upper trailhead, walk up to Music Pass and from the pass and just simply follow the ridge in a general NW direction all the way to the summit.
 You would have some open trees to work through just north of the pass, which you would soon lose, and then the remainder of the hike would be an easy ridge walk.
 From the upper trailhead, this could be done as a half-day hike.